 This planning can be particularly effective where (1) a taxpayer has a large shareholder loan balance owing to the company that needs to be repaid to avoid an income inclusion, (2) a taxpayer anticipates significant corporate draws to fund personal cash needs in the near future.

 Although the tax savings illustrated above are attractive, a word of caution is warranted.
-This type of planning is very technical and not completely free of CRA risk.
-Although the case law that has evolved in this area over time has generally been in favour of taxpayers, there are number of technical mishaps that could occur that could result in CRA challenge.
+This type of planning has become generally accepted by tax practitioners as a low risk strategy, although it remains very technical and subject to various tax traps for the inexperienced.
+The case law that has evolved in this area over time has generally been in favour of taxpayers, alhtough there are number of technical mishaps that could occur that could result in CRA challenge.